 We have also added digital radiography to diagnosis dental abnormalities like never before.

 We recently added our ultrasound machine to improve our diagnostic abilities.
 Ultrasound is a means of seeing what lies beneath the surface by sending sound waves into it and creating an image that represents the way the waves bounce off the organs.
 This is a non-invasive way to image your pet's internal organs and is used for many purposes including: pregnancy, biopsy and urine collection, cancer staging, fluid and solid organ analysis of the chest or bell.
 We also are able to exchange the video/images with our local referral center though our radiograph computer.

 Our laser machine uses a specific wavelength of light to penetrate into the body tissues to improve healing for various conditions.
 Used for joint or back diseases, damaged tissues from various traumas and resistant infections.

 Our micro-current machine uses a bio-active low voltage electro-stimulation to naturally heal damaged and infected tissue and can help with the treatment of various behavioral conditions, including separation anxiety.

-This past spring we upgraded our computer system moving from paper records to digital "paperless" records.
-We would appreciate your patience as we upgrade/improve the records we keep on file for your pet.
+In 2014, we upgraded our computer system moving from paper records to digital "paperless" records.
 These upgrades will allow our staff to communicate with you (phone, e-mail, text, fax) and more thoroughly diagnose and treat your pet(s) in the 21st century.